Where can I find information about Tonga?

 thecoconet.tv has been put together for Aotearoa New Zealand's Pacific island community.
 It has lots of cultural information, songs, recipes, stories, news, videos etc.

 - Go to the image How to then select Tonga from the menu.
 You will find lots of cultural videos on how to wear Tongan Ta'ovala, how to make Kahoa Lole and more.

 - Or, use the search bar to enter the keywords Tonga.
 This will bring up videos on news events, legends and stories about Tonga.

 Tips: Search words, or keywords, are the most important words in our question.
 Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg Tonga.
 We can always change our keywords or add more if we need to.

 New Zealand has a strong connection with Tonga.

 Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.
 If we look down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

 - Results will include Tongans, which is all about Tongan people living in New Zealand.

-This site will help with understanding about New Zealand's relationship with the Pacific Islands.
+This site will help with understanding New Zealand's relationship with countries in the Pacific Islands.